frossano/frossano.github.io/index.md

 ##### Platform Product Manager @ Craneware
 *May 2019 - current*

 In the Platform Product Manager role, I report direclty to the VP of Product Management Development.
-I work directly with senior stakeholders, and with the product teams responsible for the delivery, to ensure that the communication flows seamelessy in both directions. <br>
+I work with senior stakeholders, and with the product teams responsible for the delivery, to ensure that the communication flows seamelessy in both directions. <br>
 My current goal is to drive the delivery of the building blocks that will enable the company to grow and scale in the near future, by ensuring that the focus of the delivery teams is on the company vision. <br>
+As additional responsibility, I am part of the team that is creating and delivering our Data Platform, to ensure that our customers can get the greatest insights from their data. <br>
 My strength in this role is to work cross-functionally to ensure that all the stakeholders are accounted for and to sustain the communication among business functions.

 ##### Clinical Lead Analyst and Product Specialist @ Intersystems, seconded to Product Management